IdeasClinicUWaterloo/F26-Airport-Automation-Challenge/departure-control-system/README.md

 ## Challenge overview

-A Departure Control System (DCS) is the software that runs the departure side of an airline operation: check-in, passenger and document verification, baggage acceptance, boarding pass issuance, boarding control, and weight and balance.
+A Departure Control System (DCS) is the software that runs the departure side of an airline operation: check-in, passenger and document verification, baggage acceptance, boarding pass issuance, boarding control, as well as weight and balance.

 In practice a DCS is answering questions like: